zwang1995/BayesCAMPD/README.md

-# BayesCAMPD: Automated Integrated Molecular and Process Design Enabled by Bayesian Optimization
+# Data-Driven Integrated Molecular and Process Design Using Bayesian Optimization

 This repository contains the data and scripts involved in the manuscript:

-**Automated Integrated Molecular and Process Design Enabled by Bayesian Optimization (BayesCAMPD)**
+**BayesCAMPD: Data-Driven Integrated Molecular and Process Design Accelerated by Bayesian Optimization**

 <img src="BayesCAMPD.png" width="800">